slaclab/beamtime-calibration-suite/docs/setup.md

 mkdir setup_test_output
 cd suite_scripts
 //'OUTPUT_ROOT=' sets the OUTPUT_ROOT environment var to an empty value,
-//which causes the script to look relative to the current directory for the output folder OUTPUT_ROOT= python EventScanParallelSlice.py -r 457 -p ../setup_test_output
+//which makes the script to look relative to the current directory for the output-folder OUTPUT_ROOT= python EventScanParallelSlice.py -r 457 -p ../setup_test_output
 //let the script run to completion... ls -lt ../setup_test_output